Getting a Mortgage Using Joint Income

 If you have 3-4 owners with a ‘tenants in common’ agreement, you will largely have similar options, but it’s likely to be more complex to resolve.

-This is perfectly achievable, so long as you’re able to meet both lenders’ affordability criteria, although the existing joint mortgage will be deducted from your affordability for the second mortgage, which could reduce the amount you could borrow.
+This is perfectly achievable, so long as you can meet both lenders’ affordability criteria.
+However, the existing joint mortgage will be deducted from your affordability for the second mortgage, which could reduce the amount you could borrow.

 Ask a quick question